htem/segway/README.md

 # segway
 Common scripts for segmentation

-## Setup
+## Load tmn7's maintained Python 3 environment

+Before running any segmentation job, activate daisy env: `activatedaisy`

+### On Orchestra cluster:

 Add these to your ~/.bashrc:

 `module load gcc/6.2.0 boost/1.62.0 python/3.6.0 cuda/9.0` \
 `alias activatedaisy='source /home/tmn7/daisy/bin/activate'`

-### Quickstart

-Before running any segmentation job, activate daisy env: `activatedaisy`
+### On Lee Lab's local computers (gpu0/gpu1/dwalin/balin):

+`alias activatedaisy='source /home/tmn7/daisy/bin/activate'`

 ## Manual setup for a new python virtual environment

-_You only have to do this if you really want your own environment_
+_You only have to do this if you want to have your own environment_

 Follow this direction for a new Python env: